-With Windows 10 19H1 Preview builds 18305 Microsoft revealed Windows Sandbox environment feature that will allow you to safely run suspected software in a throw-away virtualized sandbox to saving the main system from the potential threats.
+With Windows 10 version 1903 Microsoft revealed Windows Sandbox environment feature that will allow you to safely run suspected software in a throw-away virtualized sandbox to saving the main system from the potential threats.
 Getting excited about this Windows Sandbox feature?
 We too, here this post discusses more details of this feature and how to enable Windows Sandbox environment feature on windows 10.

 Post Contents :-

 Windows Sandbox is a lightweight virtual machine that builds on the technologies used in Windows Containers.
 According to Microsoft, Windows Sandbox uses a new technology called “integrated scheduler,” which allows the host to decide when the sandbox runs.
 And provides a temporary desktop environment where Windows admins can safely test untrusted software.

 “Any software installed in Windows Sandbox stays only in the sandbox and cannot affect your host.
 Once Windows Sandbox is closed, all the software with all its files and state are permanently deleted,” Microsoft explained in the blog post.